 For the past 18 months, a number of international, national and local organisations have been working together to research and assess the effects of the growth of private education from a human rights perspective in 8 countries.
-This work, led by the Global Initiative on Economic Social and Cultural Rights (GI-ESCR) in Partnership with the Privatisation in Education Research Initiative (PERI) and the Right to Education Project (RTE), has produced an effective methodology that civil society can use to tackle privatisation in their countries.
+This work, led by the Global Initiative on Economic Social and Cultural Rights (GI-ESCR) in Partnership with the Privatisation in Education Research Initiative (PERI) and the Right to Education Initiative (RTE), has produced an effective methodology that civil society can use to tackle privatisation in their countries.

 This work has been conducted in Morocco, Ghana, Uganda, Kenya, Brazil, Chile and Nepal.
 In the UK, organisations have examined the impact of development aid to support to private education in developing countries.